connylabs/meowlflow/README.md

 # meowlflow
-Meowlflow makes it easy to deploy MLFlow models as HTTP APIs powered by FastAPI.
+`meowlflow` makes it easy to deploy MLFlow models as HTTP APIs powered by FastAPI.

-Meowlflow allows model creators to design expressive HTTP APIs by defining the input and output schemas for their models and takes care of translating requests to MLFlow's expected format.
+`meowlflow` allows model creators to design expressive HTTP APIs by defining the input and output schemas for their models and takes care of translating requests to MLFlow's expected format.
-Meowlflow also provides built-in observability for model APIs with Prometheus metrics, OpenAPI specifications for model APIs, and an opinionated model promotion workflow.
+`meowlflow` also provides built-in observability for model APIs with Prometheus metrics, OpenAPI specifications for model APIs, and an opinionated model promotion workflow.

 ## Installation
 `pip install .`